vanhoangkha/Networking-fundamentals/Day35_Standard_Access_Control_Lists.md

 IMPLICIT DENY

-- What will happen if a PACKET doesn’t match any of the entries in an ACL ?
+- What will happen if a Gói tin doesn’t match any of the entries in an ACL ?
 - There is an INPLICIT DENY at the end of ALL ACL’s
-- The IMPLICIT DENY tells the ROUTER to DENY ALL TRAFFIC that doesn’t match ANY of the configured entries in the ACL
+- The IMPLICIT DENY tells the Router to DENY ALL TRAFFIC that doesn’t match ANY of the configured entries in the ACL

 ---